DerGuru/The-Resonant/New Chapters/Part2/P2-02_Calibration_and_Misalignment.md

-## Ch.
-02 - Calibration & Misalignment
+# Ch.
+02 - "Small acts, carefully done"

-The next day started with coffee and ambition.
+Training began in earnest the next morning.

 "House first, then street," Milo said, consulting his notes.
 "We establish baseline in controlled environment, then test in variable conditions."